kandaguru17/blog-app/README.md

 ## Blog App Api
-This is an API project built using Spring-boot (java) which uses the `https://jsonplaceholder.typicode.com/` as its data-source
+This is an API project built using Spring-boot (java 8) which uses the `https://jsonplaceholder.typicode.com/` as its data-source

 ### Dependencies
 This project uses: